 - Cafes with local coffee and good restaurants

-The little riverside village of Pai was a sleepy refuge for "hippies" only a short while ago.
-Today, Pai is thriving with tourism, but some of the old hippie health culture remains.
+The little riverside village of Pai was once a quiet destination for backpackers and "hippies" only a short while ago.
+Today, Pai is thriving with tourism, but some of the holistic health culture remains.
+You'll find plenty of places for yoga, tai chi, health retreats, and organic juices.

-Surrounded by mountains and green scenery, Pai enjoys fresher air than Chiang Mai, and life moves slower than in the big city.
-Oddly enough, nightlife for backpackers is better in Pai than in Chiang Mai!
+Surrounded by mountains and green scenery, Pai enjoys fresher air than Chiang Mai (outside of the burning season), and life moves a bit slower than in the big city.
+Oddly enough, nightlife for backpackers is arguably better in Pai than in Chiang Mai!

-If you're experienced enough, grab a motorbike in Chiang Mai, point it north, and enjoy a beautiful drive to Pai.
+Getting to Pai from Chiang Mai takes a little under four hours.
+The drive has scenic points and potential stops along the way.
+If you're an experienced enough driver, rent a scooter in Chiang Mai, point it north, and enjoy a beautiful drive to Pai.

 Some Reasons to Visit Pai:

-- Organic food, juices, yoga retreats, healthy lifestyle
+- Organic food, juices, yoga retreats, and holistic health options

 - Good motorbiking in the area